212-434-1210

 About Rhinoplasty

-Rhinoplasty is a surgical procedure that improves the appearance of the outside of the nose.
+Rhinoplasty is a cosmetic surgery procedure that improves the appearance of the outside of the nose.
 Typically, Mediterranean/Middle Eastern patients wish to remove a bump, lift and refine a drooping tip, and/or narrow the nostrils.
-While some cosmetic improvements can be made with non-surgical rhinoplasty using injectable fillers and implants, in Mediterranean and Middle Eastern patients, only surgery can permanently reduce the size of an enlarged nose or lift a drooping tip.
+While some cosmetic improvements can be made with non-surgical rhinoplasty using injectable fillers and implants, in Mediterranean and Middle Eastern patients, only plastic surgery can permanently reduce the size of an enlarged nose or lift a drooping tip.

-During rhinoplasty, a facial plastic surgeon who is also an otolaryngologist or ENT (a specialist who cares for the ears, nose, and throat) may also correct any structural defects of the nose.
+During a rhinoplasty procedure, a facial plastic surgeon who is also an otolaryngologist or ENT (a specialist who cares for the ears, nose, and throat) may also correct any structural defects of the nose.
 Many people mistakenly believe that the size of the external nose predicts the amount of airflow.
 Not true!
 In Mediterranean and Middle Easterners, a deviated septum and/or enlarged turbinates may limit airflow.
 If done expertly, the end result of a rhinoplasty procedure will be a nose that not only looks better but works better too!

-Because rhinoplasty can make such a dramatic difference in your appearance, because the nose has many intricate internal structures critical to its function, and because the procedure demands both excellent surgical skills and aesthetic judgment, Dr. Yagoda sees a number of patients who seek revisions of a previous procedure.
+Because rhinoplasty can make such a dramatic difference in your appearance, because the nose has many intricate internal structures critical to its function, and because the procedure demands both excellent surgical skills and aesthetic judgment, Dr. Yagoda sees a number of patients in New York City who seek revisions of a previous procedure.
 Revision rhinoplasty can be challenging because the surgeon must work with the results of a previous procedure, creating a whole new layer of complication and potentially limiting the options for improvement.
 If you’re dissatisfied with a previous rhinoplasty, you’ll want to put yourself in the best possible hands.

 Who Is a Candidate for Rhinoplasty?